PAGSAdmin/PIF-PUF/README.md

 - POLITICS: Agency and communion debates (e.g., policy opinions) shaping community views.
 - UNDERSTANDING: Redemption through insight (e.g., cultural data) turning chaos into growth.
 - FUN: Communion and agency in joy (e.g., festivals, memes) fostering connection.
-- JBSM: Distorted narratives—SOUR (failed agency in hoaxes), BLABBER (speculative communion), JABBER (emotional redemption), MISC (narrative breakdown)—for research.
+- JBSM: Distorted narratives—JABBER (emotional redemption), BLABBER (speculative communion), SOUR (failed agency in hoaxes), MISC (narrative breakdown)—for research.
 This contrasts with engagement metrics, grounding categories in narrative identity.
+(See Truth and Aha! for scoring roles.)

 ## Evaluation Stages
 - **PIF First**: If a post has a physical impact (e.g., flood, homicide), PIF (Population Impact Factor) scores it with Category 1-5, using Grade and Confidence to ensure data integrity (e.g., A, High for Sandy).